near/docs/docs/tutorials/rainbow-frontend-dev-tutorial.md

 </center>

 > - Under profile summary where it says contract, copy that address and paste it into the transaction screen.
-Afterwards you should see a value appear next to "available to transfer" ( See Figure 23)
+Afterwards you should see a value appear next to "available to transfer" ( See Figure 23).

 <center>

 <img alt="amount available to transfer" src="https://i.imgur.com/6J09nhV.png" width="40%"/>

-(Fig. 23 Available to transfer )
+(Fig. 23 Available to transfer)

 </center>

-> - Now enter a value into the window and select Approve Transfer
+> - Now enter a value into the window and select Approve Transfer.

 <center>

 <img alt="transfer confirmation" src="https://i.imgur.com/ox2jjO1.png" width="30%"/>

-(Fig. 24 Confirm the Transfer )
+(Fig. 24 Confirm the Transfer)

 </center>